-The laws of the State of Texas and prudent treasury management require that all purchased securities shall be held in safekeeping/custody by a third-party financial institution, or the City's safekeeping account with its designated depository bank.
+The laws of the State of Texas and prudent treasury management require that all purchased securities shall be held in safekeeping by either the City, a City account in a third party financial institution, or the City's safekeeping account with its designated depository bank.

-All securities owned by the City shall be held by a third-party safekeeping agent, or in the Federal Reserve Bank, except for certificates of deposit.
-For certificates of deposit with FDIC insurance and collateral, the City will hold the deposit receipt.
+All securities owned by the City shall be held by a third party safekeeping agent, or in the Federal Reserve Bank, except for certificates of deposit that have FDIC insurance provided.
+For certificates of deposit with FDIC insurance, the City will hold the deposit receipt.